-The District has been made aware of the issues related to capital asset and concurs with the finding and recommendations.
+The District is aware of the issues related to the internal controls over capital assets and concurs with the finding and recommendation.

-The District will make the necessary changes to improve procedures over capital asset reporting and stewardship; specifically it will:
+The District will make the necessary changes to improve procedures for disposition of equipment and maintain accurate and timely capital asset listings; specifically it will.